MV Agusta: Since 2017

 In July 2021, the segment expansion took place when MV Agusta launched its e-bike line, AMO, with two models, the AMO RR and AMO RC.
 Later that year, in November 2021, the company unveiled the Rapido Serie Oro, an electric scooter.

-In November 2022, Pierer Mobility (KTM) acquired a 25.1% minority stake in MV Agusta by way of a capital increase.
+In November 2022, Pierer Mobility acquired a 25.1% minority stake in MV Agusta by way of a capital increase.
 Pierer Mobility, will provide MV Agusta with supply chain support, take over of purchasing and global sales activities.
 In March 2024, the stake was increased to 50,1%.

 In 2023, MV Agusta's entry into the adventure segment, initiated with the Lucky Explorer project, culminated in the launch of the LXP (Luxury Performance) adventure series.
 In November, the company released the LXP Orioli, a limited-edition model of 500 units paying tribute to two-time Dakar winner Edi Orioli.
 In early 2024, the standard production version, the LXP Enduro Veloce, was unveiled, which combined a new 931cc three-cylinder engine with off-road capability.

-In January 2025, with the financial crisis of KTM, MV Agusta returns under the full control of the Sardarov Family.
+In January 2025, with the financial crisis of Pierer Mobility (KTM) and its subsequent acquisition by Bajaj Auto, MV Agusta returns under the full control of the Sardarov Family.